 Our team at Luvera Law Firm, including attorneys Patricia Anderson, David Beninger and Andrew Hoyal, represents the first group of plaintiffs to go to trial against Amtrak for its 2017 derailment near Seattle, Wash.
-Read on for major developments, including a $16.75 million verdict for the victims, plus media coverage of the trial.
+Read on for major developments, including $16.75 million and $10 million verdicts for the victims, plus media coverage of the trial.

 Update: Feburary 12, 2020

 A jury has awarded more than $10 million to a man who was seriously injured when an Amtrak train derailed near DuPont in 2017.

 Donnell Linton, 47 of Renton, is one of many passengers of Amtrak Cascades 501 who took action against Amtrak after the train left the tracks and some of its cars crashed onto the freeway below.
 Three died and dozens were injured.